-Applications for 2017 Citizen Review Panels have closed.
+Applications for 2018 Citizen Review Panels are now open.

 What do citizen review volunteers do?

 - Recommend evaluation scores for each program to aid in funding decisions